tmdag/reinstall_setup/README.md

 For detailed instructions, please check out the project [WIKI page](../../wiki).

 ## Features
-- Store current user dnf/flatpak package list
+- Store current user dnf/flatpak/gnome extensions package list
-- Install dnf/flatpak packages from the list
+- Install dnf/flatpak/gnome extensions packages from the list
-- Edit and choose dnf/flatpak package list file
+- Edit and choose dnf/flatpak/gnome extensions package list file
 - Install non-dnf packages and their repos (e.g., Google Chrome, VSCode, Sublime)
 - Easy way to view logs
 - Provided template for easy submenu creation

 ## Files
-For detailed instructions on how to use these, please refer to the project [WIKI page](../../wiki).
+For detailed instructions on how to use these, please refer to the project [WIKI page](../../wiki/Package-and-Extension-files).
 - **flatpak-packages.txt**: Contains a list of all flatpak packages to install.
-Customize this manually or via the app.
+Customize this manually or via the app.[More info](../../wiki/Package-and-Extension-files#dnf-package-list)
-- **dnf-packages.txt**: Contains a list of all applications to be installed in the format of "@repository package_name".
+- **dnf-packages.txt**: Contains a list of all applications to be installed in the format of "@repository package_name".[More info](../../wiki/Package-and-Extension-files#flatpak-package-list)
-- **gnome-extensions.txt**: Contains a list of all GNOME extensions to be installed on your system.
+- **gnome-extensions.txt**: Contains a list of all GNOME extensions to be installed on your system.[More info](../../wiki/Package-and-Extension-files#gnome-extension-package-list)

 ![Screenshot](../../wiki/images/hero_screenshot.png)

 ## Installation
-For installation instructions, please check out the project [WIKI page](../../wiki).
+For installation instructions, please check out the project [WIKI page](../../wiki/Installation-and-Setup).

 Navigate to the folder where you want to download this script: